4.63 from 8 votes

 • 1 teaspoon peppermint extract

-Stir in peppermint extract, and let cool to room temperature before storing in an air-tight container in the refrigerator.
+• Let cool to room temperature, then store in an airtight container in the refrigerator.

 Peppermint Espresso Martinis

-Peppermint Simple Syrup brings a festive punch to this holiday take on a traditional Espresso Martini.
-Coffee liqueur and heavy cream add heft to this rich cocktail.
+Peppermint simple syrup brings a festive punch to this holiday take on a traditional Espresso Martini.
+Rich coffee liqueur, vodka and espresso are the only other ingredients you need to shake up this holiday drink.

 Prep Time: 5 minutes